lbrenman/apib_mps_approval_flow_msteams_jira/README.md

 The API Builder project exposes two API's:

 * `POST /api/amplifycentralwebhookhandler` which takes an Amplify subscription webhook as the body.
 This is the webhook that Amplify calls when a marketplace product subscription request is made.
+The swagger for this method can be found in [this](https://github.com/lbrenman/amplifycentralwebhookhandlerdefinition) Stoplight Github repo.
 * `POST /api/approver` which is called automatically when the approver select Approve or Reject button, adds a comment and closes the incident in Jira.
+The OpenAPI Specification document for this method can be found in [this](https://github.com/lbrenman/sl_marketplace_product_subscription_jira_approver_api_def) Stoplight Github repo.

 You need to set the following environment variables: